Berlevo/Archery-Target-Scan/README.md

 Archery Target Scan is a python code which returns the point on the target.
 Our target has 5 circles.

 ## Scanning
-In scanning part i have used hough circle transform and template matching.
+In target scanning part i have used hough circle transform and template matching to find the 5 circles on image.
+I have used blop detection to find the black dots on the target.

 Example Target Image: